 Leatherback turtles mission from Armila

 No, you can’t pass.
 The paramilitaries decided to do a blockade in all the Choco to show to the government they are still here.
-No boat allowed today, you have to stay one night more in Panama.
+No boat allowed today, and you have to stay one night more in Panama.
 SBA manager, Puerto Obaldia, 27/03/2016

 It’s my first trip as a volunteer with San Blas Adventures, for my guide too (Yidaaaaaaa!).
 We decide to sleep in the closest Kuna village on the coast: Armila.
 I didn’t know yet that this night, I will be able to see for the first time a Leatherback turtles…